openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

 somehow work that into the tag name as well.
 The tagging convention could be something like this:

-`<machineconfig name>-<sha256 or md5 of merged Dockerfile content>`
+`<machineconfig name>-<sha256 or md5 of merged Containerfile content>`

 For cases where no custom OS content is provided, one could simply use the name of the MachineConfig instead (assuming that one is baking the MachineConfig content into the image and not using ConfigMaps).

 The intent behind this is to skip performing an on-cluster build unless it is necessary.
-For example, if someone deploys Dockerfile A, then changes to Dockerfile B, then changes back to Dockerfile A, we should skip rebuilding the image for Dockerfile A unless the base image changes.
+For example, if someone deploys Containerfile A, then changes to Containerfile B, then changes back to Containerfile A, we should skip rebuilding the image for Containerfile A unless the base image changes.
 This would allow the BuildController to query the image registry to determine if we already have an image that matches the desired content.
-And if that’s the case, the BuildController could effectively skip the build and update the finalImagePullspec field with the fully-qualified pullspec for the final image.
+And if that’s the case, the BuildController could effectively skip the build and update the finalImagePullspec field with the fully-qualified digested pullspec for the final image.

 Unknown: Does the image registry API spec allow one to query based upon image labels?
-If so, this tagging convention would be solely for the cluster-admins' benefit, since both the Dockerfile hash and the name of the rendered MachineConfig that produced it could be embedded as an image label.
+If so, this tagging convention would be solely for the cluster-admins' benefit, since both the Containerfile hash and the name of the rendered MachineConfig that produced it could be embedded as an image label.

 #### MachineConfigDaemon